Skip to content

 Does MyFitnessPal accuracy matter for weight loss?

-Yes — it’s the whole game.
+It matters a great deal.
 If you’re off by 200 calories a day, you’ll progress far slower than planned or stall entirely.
 Weigh your food, use verified green-checkmark entries, and log everything including oils and condiments.
-The gap between careful logging and casual logging is the gap between results and frustration.
+Worth knowing: systematic reviews of dietary self-monitoring find it supports weight loss, but that the evidence on how much accuracy or intensity is required is inconsistent — the effect is real, the precise dose-response is not settled.
+Careful logging beats casual logging; neither is a guarantee.

 Should I eat back my exercise calories?

-Usually no. If your wearable says you burned 300 calories on a run, resist eating an extra 300 — your TDEE adjustment already accounts for that activity, and exercise-calorie estimates tend to run high.
+Usually no. If your wearable says you burned 300 calories on a run, resist eating an extra 300 — your TDEE adjustment already accounts for that activity, and device energy-expenditure estimates are genuinely unreliable.
+A validation study of wrist-worn trackers found mean absolute percentage errors of 14.2% to 23.9% for energy expenditure — above the 10% threshold usually treated as acceptable — and concluded the devices are not accurate enough to rely on for this purpose.
+Heart rate is the number these devices measure well; calories burned is the number they infer badly.
 The exception is heavy training (two-plus hours daily) where your weight is dropping too fast; then eat back a portion and watch the trend.

 How long before I see results?

 Expect the information win immediately — within the first week you’ll see how far your real intake sits from your estimate.
 Body-composition change is slower and depends on a sustained, modest deficit of roughly 300–500 calories below TDEE; crash deficits wreck energy and recovery.
-Most people see meaningful, durable change over 8–12 weeks of consistent, accurate logging, not days.
+A realistic horizon is a couple of months rather than days, but we’d be inventing precision if we gave you a guaranteed timeline — outcomes in the self-monitoring literature vary widely between individuals, and adherence is the variable that moves most.
+The honest answer is that the information arrives in week one and the body composition arrives whenever your consistency says it does.

 Is MyFitnessPal good for tracking protein specifically?

 It’s well suited to it.
-The app reports protein in grams against a target you set, so you can see at a glance whether you’re hitting roughly 0.7–1 gram per pound of bodyweight.
-Tracking protein deliberately is often the single highest-value reason to log, because most people fall well short of what preserves muscle and keeps them full.
+The app reports protein in grams against a target you set, so you can see at a glance whether you’re hitting roughly 0.6–0.9 gram per pound of bodyweight, the 1.4–2.0 g/kg/day range in the ISSN position stand for exercising adults.
+Protein is also the macro MyFitnessPal handles best: the JMIR validation study found protein estimates correlated at r=0.90 with a research-grade reference, well ahead of its micronutrient performance.
+Tracking protein deliberately is often the highest-value reason to log.

 You started this because a number wouldn’t move and something told you the problem wasn’t effort.
 That instinct was right.
 The calories were always leaking; you simply couldn’t see the door they walked out of.
-Now you can — and closing it doesn’t take obsession or a dietitian’s bill, just a scale, a few verified entries, and 30 honest days.
-That’s the whole of it.
+Now you can — and for most people closing it takes a scale, a few verified entries, and 30 honest days rather than obsession or a dietitian’s bill.
+For some people it takes a dietitian, and that is a legitimate answer too: if measuring your food makes you anxious rather than informed, the right move is to put the app down and get professional support.
+Nothing here is medical or dietetic advice.
+But if tracking suits you, the ledger is yours to hold.
 You’re not bad at nutrition.
 You were just flying blind.
-Now you’re the one holding the ledger.

 Join the Inner Circle